Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Conclusion

 \section{Conclusion}

-The generalized Alpha-Beta divergence introduced in this paper establishes a unifying framework for deriving new statistical divergence measures, which may find broader applications in robust statistics, signal processing, machine learning and pattern recognition.
-We derive its characterizing properties, and demonstrate how some fundamental properties are shared by all members of this broad family of divergence.
-We also indicate its associated entropy measure, which has many utilities in information theory.
+The Generalized Alpha-Beta (GAB) divergence introduced in this paper establishes a unifying framework for deriving novel statistical divergence measures, with promising applications across robust statistics, signal processing, machine learning and pattern recognition.
+Beyond defining the family, we have derived its necessary and sufficient characterizing properties, demonstrating that fundamental symmetries, scaling behaviors, and projection geometries are shared uniformly across this overarching class.
+Furthermore, we formulated the associated GAB entropy measure, highlighting its structural utilities within information theory and maximum entropy principles.

-While we indicate a general method to construct new divergence measures of this family in Section~\ref{sec:gab-construct}, more extensive studies are needed to understand which of them have strong robustness properties and may prove useful in statistical inference problems.
-Extending on the Pythagorean theorem established in this paper, one may consider deriving the properties of forward projections and the reverse projections, which have interesting applications in hypothesis testing and model selection.
-Additionally, just as the R\'{e}yni entropy or Tsallis entropy arise naturally in modelling different physical phenomenons, further studies are needed to understand the natural appeal and the practical utility of the proposed generalized form of entropy.
-We expect to tackle these problems in the future.